 - Simmer 3-4 hours, stirring often, and seasoning and tasting. 🙂

 - (If using a crockpot, cook on "low" for 5 to 6 hours.)

 - Stir the yeast into the warm water.

-- Add the shortening to the water to soften, too.
+- Add the butter to the water to soften, too.

 - In a large bowl, mix together sugar, salt, and eggs.

 - Stir in yeast mixture.

 - Add flour one cup at a time, stirring well after each cup.

 - When the dough becomes too stiff to stir, turn out onto the counter and incorporate remaining flour by kneading.